diogomatoschaves/stratestic/README.md

 #                                            # between 0 and 1.
 ```

 Which will output the maximum leverage without a margin call.
-In the example, it would be:
+In the example above, the result would be:

 ```shell
 Out[2]: 5